 His log book records notable incidents during operations, such as the entry for 11 July: “1 locomotive destroyed 1 damaged.
-Left [the] pitot head and port light [of his aircraft] in a tree.”
+Left pitot head and port light [of his aircraft] in a tree.”

 In December 1942, Johnnie Houlton was posted back to Britain to join a Search and Rescue Squadron being formed in Scotland.
 However, a request to return to operations saw him posted to 602 Squadron at the end of January 1943.
 Three weeks later he was given permission to rejoin 485 Squadron.
-There he flew sweeps and bomber-escorts, and when the Squadron moved to Biggin Hill on 1 July 1943 and exchanged its MK V Spitfires for MK IX’s, the tempo rapidly increased.
-Houlton was commissioned in mid-August 1943 and claimed his first confirmed ‘kill’ (FW 190; 27 August), one share (FW 190; 16 September), and a further one damaged (Me 109 on the same day).
+There, he flew sweeps and bomber-escorts, and when the Squadron moved to Biggin Hill on 1 July 1943 and exchanged its MK V Spitfires for MK IX’s, the tempo rapidly increased.
+Johnnie was commissioned in mid-August 1943 and claimed his first confirmed ‘kill’ (FW 190; 27 August), one share (FW 190; 16 September), and a further one damaged (Me 109 on the same day).

-Later in the year the Squadron moved to Scotland for a rest before returning to Hornchurch at the end of February 1944 to resume operations.
-In March, 485 became part of the 2nd Tactical Air Force to provide direct support to the Allied ground forces during the invasion of Europe.
 The squadron Spitfires were modified to carry a 500 lb bomb under the fuselage and during the six weeks prior to D-Day Johnnie Houlton flew eleven dive-bombing sorties.
 On one trip his bomb hung up and he defied orders and landed safely back at base instead of heading out to sea and baling out.
 He received reprimands from both squadron and airfield commanders.

 Johnnie Houlton’s historic achievement as first Allied pilot to shoot down an enemy on D-Day is best told in his own words: